Samuraiflamesf/Readme/Redme_Estruturado.md

 ![status-em-andamento](https://user-images.githubusercontent.com/62897976/185768581-1d051a52-2e60-4378-b31d-39028cbfb5c8.svg)
 ![status-descontinuado](https://user-images.githubusercontent.com/62897976/185768580-1dcbe992-a35c-4f36-8b2b-14d469203d02.svg)

+### Resumo do Projeto

-> Resumo do Projeto: Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
 It has survived not only five centuries,

 ### Situação Problema